LMS365 deploys new UK & Germany data centres

 German organisations, in particular, are intensifying their focus on data governance as the pandemic accelerates digitization efforts, the company states.

-The data centre expansion enables organisations and government institutions to uphold data sovereignty by keeping data within their legal basis as they provide training, learning and onboarding to employees.
+The data center expansion enables organisations and government institutions to uphold data sovereignty by keeping data within their legal basis as they provide training, learning and onboarding to employees.

 "COVID-19 put high pressure on companies to support remote working.
 At the same time, German businesses across industries are fast-tracking their cloud and digitization journeys,” comments LMS365 DACH managing director Robert Nederby.